-Take a look at this chart of average salaries for graphic designers:
+Take a look at this chart of average salaries for graphic designers and more creative professionals:

 As you can see, the salaries of designers that are focused on digital experiences tend to be higher than those in the Graphic Design world.
-According to Payscale.com, the average salary of a Graphic Designer in 2017 with 1 to 3 years of experience is just $48,250, whereas for “Digital Designers,” “User Interface Designers,” and “User Experience Designers“, it’s $50,451, $60,846, and $73,163 respectively.
-No small difference!
-The data does not consider individuals who maintain multiple areas of discipline, and we’re using approximations with publicly available data.
+According to Payscale.com, the average salary of a Graphic Designer in 2017 with 1 to 3 years of experience is just $48,250, whereas for “Digital Designers,” “User Interface Designers,” and “User Experience Designers“, it’s $76,000, No small difference – almost $30,000 or an extra $2500 a month!
+Note: The data does not consider individuals who maintain multiple areas of discipline, and we’re using approximations with publicly available data.

 For example: a designer than can do Traditional Print Design and UI Design could potentially fill two roles for an organization’s creative needs.
 These individuals will typically see a higher level of compensation.
-Another example is the concept of a Full-Stack Designer, or someone who can perform at a professional level in all three areas of focus: User Experience, User Interface Design, and Front-End Development.
-A full-stack designer is highly sought after by creative teams and will often see even higher salary levels.
-Many design professionals will argue that there is no such thing because a designer can and should be an expert in one area of focus.
-While we agree with the notion of being focused, it is incredibly valuable to teams and employers to be able to conduct research, design, and code.
+A multi-disciplinary designer is highly sought after by creative teams and will often see even higher salary levels.

 Looking to the future, digital design and web design have a stronger 10-year job outlook than traditional graphic and print design.
 According to a Robert Half Group survey, over 40% of advertising and marketing executives said it was difficult to find experienced, creative talent.